CodeScop/Oge-Mai-Field-Guide/intros.md

 # Riza Rivertown

-LAST UPDATED 3 APR 2020
+LAST UPDATED 9 SEPT 2020

 Welcome to the Water Region!
 Welcome to the world of insanely complex, time-consuming sidequests (and you thought Sands of Time was intense!), strange, exotic creatures, and a totally different feel.
 Also, the occasional spectacularly cool prize.